MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 ::: moniker range="vs-2019"

-To target Windows Subsystem for Linux, choose **WSL-Debug** or **WSL-Release** if using GCC, or the Clang variants if using the Clang/LLVM toolset.
+To target Windows Subsystem for Linux, click on **Manage Configurations** in the in the configuration dropdown in the main toolbar.
+Then press the **Add Configuration** button and choose **WSL-Debug** or **WSL-Release** if using GCC, or the Clang variants if using the Clang/LLVM toolset.

-**Visual Studio 2019 version 16.1** When targeting WSL, no copying or sources or headers is necessary because the compiler on Linux has direct access to the Windows file system where your source files are located.
+**Visual Studio 2019 version 16.1** When targeting WSL, no copying of sources or headers is necessary because the compiler on Linux has direct access to the Windows file system where your source files are located.
 (In Windows version 1903 and later, Windows applications likewise can access the Linux header files directly, but Visual Studio does not yet take advantage of this capability).

 ::: moniker-end